Availity/availity-workflow/README.md

 ```

 #### globals
-Create globals to be used for feature flag detection.
-Globals must be defined in the workflow configuration file before they can be used as flags from within your program.
+Create globals to be used for feature flags.
+Globals must be defined in the workflow configuration file before they can be used as flags by a project.

 ```js
 globals: {